-Resources: In addition to data sharing, research often depends on the availability and quality of research resources, such as access to scientific instruments and repositories of biospecimens.
-An important resource, paradoxically, is the identification, assessment, and collection of biospecimens from people who do not have the disorder, as a basis for comparison.
-Such comparison groups serve a critical role in interpreting ASD research and findings.
-Moreover, human resources such as adequate numbers of well-trained researchers and administrators are vital to these efforts.
+158 Resources: In addition to data sharing, research often depends on the availability and quality of 159 research resources, such as access to scientific instruments and repositories of biospecimens.
+An 160 important resource, paradoxically, is the identification, assessment, and collection of 161 biospecimens from people who do not have the disorder, as a basis for comparison.
+Such 162 comparison groups serve a critical role in interpreting ASD research and findings.
+Moreover, 163 human resources such as adequate numbers of well-trained researchers and administrators are 164 vital to these efforts.
 This need cannot be understated.
-Attracting a cadre of rigorously trained researchers, including those outside the ASD research field, will foster innovative ideas and inter-disciplinary approaches.
+Attracting a cadre of rigorously trained 165 researchers, including those outside the ASD research field, will foster innovative ideas and 166 inter-disciplinary approaches.

-Public-Private Partnerships: A strength of current ASD research is the degree of private involvement and investment in research funding from advocacy groups and committed stakeholders.
-In addition, the amount of research dollars awarded by the U.S. government for ASD research has grown rapidly over the past ten years.
-There is currently a great willingness on the part of government agencies and private organizations to collaborate on the development and implementation of the Strategic Plan for ASD Research.
-In fact, the Strategic Plan is built on the premise that the public and private sectors will work collaboratively to better leverage resources to advance the research opportunities and objectives and to prevent unnecessary duplication of research efforts.
-The existence of such partnerships is a critical component in ensuring the success of the Plan.

-Community Engagement in ASD Research: People with ASD, their families, their educators, their caregivers, and advocacy organizations have vital roles to play in shaping, participating in, and disseminating research.
+- 167 Public-Private Partnerships: A strength of current ASD research is the degree of private 168 involvement and investment in research funding from advocacy groups and committed 169 stakeholders.
+In addition, the amount of research dollars awarded by the U.S. government for 170 ASD research has grown rapidly over the past ten years.
+There is currently a great willingness on 171 the part of government agencies and private organizations to collaborate on the development 172 and implementation of the Strategic Plan for ASD Research.
+In fact, the Strategic Plan is built on 173 the premise that the public and private sectors will work collaboratively to better leverage 174 resources to advance the research opportunities and objectives put forth in the Plan. - Community Engagement in ASD Research: People with ASD, their families, their educators, their caregivers, and advocacy organizations have vital roles to play in shaping, participating in, and disseminating research.
 Their insights and perspectives are needed in order for interventions and services to be developed that will have maximal impact and have the strongest evidence and means for real-world uptake and utilization.
-The inclusion of stakeholders is also essential to ensure that the human dimension of the disorder is reflected in scientific considerations, investment strategy, and research focus critical.
-Strategies are needed to increase community engagement in an effort to incorporate, the first-hand experience of people with ASD, their families, and caregivers into the Plan.
+Strategies are needed to gain and use the first hand experience of people with ASD, their families, and caregivers.